Free shipping over $175 (CAN) $200 (US). Click here for Shipping and Return Info.

 Living large and looking luxe

 If you're a woman of generous proportions, we know you'll be excited to hear the news.
-This season, we've got many XXL and a few XXXL finds in stock from brands like Miik, Nic + Zoe, B. Young, Part Two, Zilch, Soya Concept, Esprit, Lolë, and Soia & Kyo.
+This season, we've got many XXL and a few XXXL finds in stock from brands like Nic + Zoe, B. Young, Part Two, Zilch, Soya Concept, Esprit, Lolë, and Soia & Kyo.

 Pandemic-related shifts in the retail landscape this year have left large women with fewer clothing options than ever before.
 As if it wasn't hard enough before a retail apocalypse came for plus-size specialists like Addition Elle in Canada and Lane Bryant in the United States.